joegesualdo/get-youtube-subtitle-url-node/youtube-dl/CONTRIBUTING.md

     webpage, 'description', default=None)
 ```

 On failure this code will silently continue the extraction with `description` set to `None`.
-That is useful for metafields that are known to may or may not be present.
+That is useful for metafields that may or may not be present.

 ### Provide fallbacks

-When extracting metadata try to provide several scenarios for that.
-For example if `title` is present in several places/sources try extracting from at least some of them.
-This would make it more future-proof in case some of the sources became unavailable.
+When extracting metadata try to do so from multiple sources.
+For example if `title` is present in several places, try extracting from at least some of them.
+This makes it more future-proof in case some of the sources become unavailable.

 #### Example

-Say `meta` from previous example has a `title` and you are about to extract it.
-Since `title` is mandatory meta field you should end up with something like:
+Say `meta` from the previous example has a `title` and you are about to extract it.
+Since `title` is a mandatory meta field you should end up with something like:

 ```python
 title = meta['title']
 ```

-If `title` disappeares from `meta` in future due to some changes on hoster's side the extraction would fail since `title` is mandatory.
+If `title` disappears from `meta` in future due to some changes on the hoster's side the extraction would fail since `title` is mandatory.
 That's expected.

 Assume that you have some another source you can extract `title` from, for example `og:title` HTML meta of a `webpage`.
 In this case you can provide a fallback scenario: